For better maintenance of your device

 The Lirum Device Info Lite app is available for free and can help you retrieve your iPhone’s specifications while monitoring its performance.

-To check RAM on iPhone, download and install the app on your iPhone.
+To check RAM on your iPhone, download and install the app on your iPhone.
 Launch the app and go to the home screen.
 Tap Options (three horizontal lines) at the upper left side of the screen.

 Next, tap This Device.